Ray-Sang/SJTU_course/machine_learning/readme.txt

-This is the folder for class machine learning, SJTU.
+This is the folder for course machine learning, SJTU.
-It contains two project for the class.
+It contains two project for the course.